weavora/mink-extra-context/README.md

 ```

-4. Add MinkExtraContext to your FeatureContent
+Step 4.
+Add MinkExtraContext to your FeatureContent

 ```php